-Any application for a loan, financing facility or overdraft will only be made by the Chief Financial Officer or by an employee so delegated by him.
-The Board will agree the list of employees (including specimens of their signatures) who are authorised to make short term borrowings on behalf of the Trust.
+Any application for a PDC capital or revenue support, borrowing (including finance leases), financing facility or overdraft will only be made by the Chief Financial Officer or by an employee so delegated by him.
+The Board will agree the list of employees (including specimens of their signatures) who are authorised to submit PDC drawdown requests and short term borrowings on behalf of the Trust.
 This must contain the Chief Executive and the Chief Financial Officer.

-The Chief Financial Officer must prepare detailed procedural instructions concerning applications for loans, financing facilities and overdrafts.
+The Chief Financial Officer must prepare detailed procedural instructions concerning applications for PDC funding, loans, finance leases, financing facilities and overdrafts.

-All short-term borrowings should be kept to the minimum period of time possible, consistent with the overall cash flow position, represent good value for money, and comply with the latest guidance from the Department of Health and Social Care.
-Any short-term borrowing requirement must be authorised by the Chief Financial Officer.

-Any short-term borrowing must be with the authority of two members of an authorised panel, one of which must be the Chief Executive or the Chief Financial Officer.
-The Board must be made aware of all short-term borrowings at the next Board meeting.

-All long term borrowing must be consistent with the plans outlined in the current financial plan as reported to the Department of Health and be approved by the Trust Board.

-All loans, or changes to loans, must be approved by the Chief Financial Officer or Finance and Investment Committee.

-Any application for a loan or overdraft will only be made by the Group Chief Finance Officer or by an employee so delegated by him.
+- Provider revenue PDC support is available for cash distressed providers for necessary and essential expenditure only to protect the continuity of services.
+The Trust must demonstrate their revenue cash requirements to NHSE, with applications submitted in line with a prescribed timetable.
+To make a request, a The Trust must be in cumulative deficit in the year and the request cannot exceed the value of this deficit.
+An application for deficit support must be submitted quarterly in advance. - Any PDC revenue support application or Capital PDC Funding utilisation must be with the authority of two members of an authorised panel, one of which must be the Chief Executive or the Chief Financial Officer.
+The Board must approve all Revenue support PDC request, pripor to submission. - All long term borrowing, including finance leases, must be consistent with the plans outlined in the current financial plan as reported to the Department of Health and be approved by the Trust Board. - All loans, or changes to loans, including finance leasesmust be approved by the Chief Financial Officer or Finance and Investment Committee.